-Student Government Association (SGA)
+Student Involvement in the Institution Student Government Association (SGA)

-A wide variety of student activities are sponsored by the Student Government Association (SGA).
+Many student activities at Sandhills Community College are sponsored by the Student Government Association (SGA).
 Efforts are made to provide students with cultural, social, recreational, and service-oriented activities.
-Activities sponsored by the SGA include Welcome Week, free food days, national days, the annual Fall Fest (October) and Spring Fling (April), holiday festivities, coffee and doughnuts during exams, and several other enriching events.
+Activities sponsored by the SGA include free food days, national days, the annual Fall Fest and Spring Fling, holiday festivities, coffee and doughnuts during exams, and a variety of other events.

 The SGA is always looking for new ideas and new Senators.
-To become a Senator, students must complete a simple application, maintain at least a 2.0 GPA, contribute at least two hours per week to SGA activities, and possess high motivation.
-The SGA acts as the students' voice at SCC.
+To become a Senator, students must complete a simple online application via an Outlook form, maintain at least a 2.0 GPA, contribute at least four hours per week to SGA activities, and possess high motivation.
+Every student on campus is a member of the SGA, and the SGA acts as the students' voice at SCC.
 Not only does the SGA sponsor fun events and activities, but it also presents student comments and concerns to the administration and the Board of Trustees.
 In fact, the SGA President is a trustee of the College.

-The SGA office is located upstairs in the Dempsey Student Center, office 201.
+The SGA office is located upstairs in the Dempsey Student Center, inside the Ewing Leadership Wing.